thruthesky/helper-old/README.md

 ## don't move when home button clicked if the user is at home already.

-## Put back button on top left. "<-"

-Ionic 2's natural navigation is to use "<-" back button.

-But somehow it disappeared.

-put it back.

 ## Translate all language

 * by web view language